Affiliate links on Android Authority may earn us a commission. Learn more.

-Smartphones can take amazing photos, but a good image also requires skill.
+Smartphones can take amazing photos, but a good image also requires skill.Edgar Cervantes

-Keep composition in mind: Rule of thirds
+Keep photography composition in mind: Rule of thirds

-Good composition trumps everything; it can turn a mundane snapshot into a photography masterpiece.
+Good composition trumps everything; it can turn a mundane snapshot into a masterpiece.
 This part of producing an image is crucial, which is why a proficient photographer can take a stunning picture even with the cheapest smartphone cameras.

-Good composition trumps everything; it can turn a mundane snapshot into a photography masterpiece.
+Good composition trumps everything; it can turn a mundane snapshot into a photography masterpiece.Edgar Cervantes

 The rule of thirds is simple: draw two equally distanced imaginary lines horizontally, then do the same vertically.
 This will create a 3 x 3 grid.
-All you need to do is make sure your main subject or focus point is in one of the cross sections.
+All you need to do is make sure your main subject or focus point is in one of the cross-sections.

 There will likely be an option to turn on this grid in your camera settings.
 Most smartphones have it, and it is a great visual tool for applying the rule of thirds.

-Kill the flash
+Kill the flash!

-Night Mode and HDR are your friends
+Night Mode and HDR are your photography friends

 I would also recommend you learn how to make an HDR photo manually.
 While a phone’s HDR mode improves shots, machine hasn’t beaten man when it comes to producing a quality HDR photo.

 This doesn’t mean you should avoid Burst Mode, as it is a great tool to use under certain circumstances.
 You just need to learn when to use it.
 If you are taking a photo of flowers (like the one above), what are the chances of the scene changing much from frame to frame?
-The wind would have to be pretty strong.
+The wind would have to be pretty intense.